hgamboa/nova-adv-inst/LR1-virtualization.md

 ```

-## Report - Until Friday 20:00 of your remote lecture
+## Report - :red_circle: Until Friday 20:00 of your remote lecture

 * Submit a pdf in moodle with a screenshot of your virtual machine with a terminal inside the created directory.